18 traditional Dutch foods to eat in the Netherlands

 Dutch Indonesian Rijsttafel

+What is Rijsttafel?
 Not exactly Dutch Food but a tradition in the Netherlands that brought us great foods via the spice trade.
 A Rijsttafel is an Indonesian rice table which basically means a dozen or more small dishes of different Indonesian foods.
-Traditionally served with basmati rice you help yourself to any the dishes you fancy and dig in.
+Traditionally served with basmati rice you help yourself to any of the dishes you fancy and dig in.
 It consists of rice with many small dishes of spiced vegetables and meats.

 Essentially, rijsttafel allows you to sample regional dishes from Indonesia brought home to the Netherlands from Indonesia.
 The main basis is the rice and then you get a selection of small appetizer-sized dishes which include seafood, beef, satays, vegetables and so much more.
-It is an absolute burst of flavours.
+It is an absolute burst of flavour.
 From lemongrass to hot peppers and peanuts your rijstaffel is not cheap but it is immensely flavourful.

 We had Rijsttafel at Indrapura right beside Rembrantsplein and it was really good.
 Sampurna which is in the Flower Market is also superb.